buerHuang/Channel-Estimation-and-Beam-Training-for-MISO-Communications/README.md

-# LS-and-MMSE-Channel-Estimation-for-MISO-Communication-Systems
+# Channel Estimation and Beam Training for MISO Communications
-The Matlab Code for LS and MMSE Channel Estimation
+This is a demonstration of CSI acquisition via LS, MMSE, OMP, IGW channel estimation and exhaustive beam training.